If you haven’t read Part 1 of the NYC Review check it here. 🙂

 Next up watching the Baseball at Yankee Stadium, wow, what an experience, great to see this side of the American culture.. but the game really wasn’t for me, the Yankee’s lost 4 – 1 (yes they managed just 1 run in the entire 3 and a half hours we were there), they also only managed to hit the ball (not including foul balls, etc.) a grand total of 5 times ?!?!
 5 times in almost 4 hours are you kidding me?
 Good atmosphere, cool photo’s of the stadium, but we got unlucky and had a pretty boring game.
 The highlight was the food, go to the game just for the food.. we also managed to bag a free frozen glass for being one of the first 25,000 (I think) in the stadium.

 Last up in this review is the shopping, damn, being a guy who doesn’t exactly enjoy shopping, I spent $$$.
-A new fancy watch, new basketball trainers, tonnes of new clothes, I left with a half empty suitcase weighing in at about 10kg, and I left with 20!
+A new fancy watch, new basketball trainers, tonnes of new clothes, I left the UK with a half empty suitcase weighing in at about 10kg, and I left NYC with 20kg!
 My wallet isn’t going to thank me for a while.

 Check back soon for even more reviews.

 And if you’re going to NYC and plan on visiting any of these places let me know in the comments 🙂